hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250804720v1-who-is-a-better-player-llm-against-llm.md

 ---
 layout: default
-title: Who is a Better Player: LLM against LLM
+title: "Who is a Better Player: LLM against LLM"
 ---

 # Who is a Better Player: LLM against LLM